apitrace/apitrace/README.markdown

 The `LD_PRELOAD` mechanism should work with the majority applications.
-There are some applications (e.g., Unigine Heaven, Android GPU emulator, etc.), that have global function pointers with the same name as GL entrypoints, living in a shared object that wasn't linked with `-Bsymbolic` flag, so relocations to those global function pointers get overwritten with the address to our wrapper library, and the application will segfault when trying to write to them.
+There are some applications (e.g., Unigine Heaven, Android GPU emulator, etc.), that have global function pointers with the same name as OpenGL entrypoints, living in a shared object that wasn't linked with `-Bsymbolic` flag, so relocations to those global function pointers get overwritten with the address to our wrapper library, and the application will segfault when trying to write to them.
 For